zoe-pith/pith-site/sections/about.md

 # about

 Pith is a pursuit of intimate and social dining.
-Jonah Reider sporadically serves a seasonal menu for only six guests out of his home on the forty-sixth floor of a Manhattan skyscraper.
+Jonah Reider sporadically serves a seasonal menu for only six guests out of his apartment in New York City.

 # menu
-Radishes with their greens
-Black bass, raw with squash and sage
-Lamb leg with polenta, chanterelles, and chiles
+Radishes with butter and seaweed
-Carrot and parsley salad, pickled chanterelles
+Beef tartare toast with pickled green tomatoes
+Crispy (but barely cooked) salmon with ramps and morels
+Baby gem lettuces with breadcrumbs and anchovy
+Tiny potatos with windowsill herbs
-Almond cookies, ice creams, and buckwheat tea
+Almond cookies and buckwheat tea

 # select press